helmwave/docs/docs/yaml.md

 |     strict      |    🙅    |  bool  |  false  |
 |     render      |    🙅    |  bool  |  true   |

+> Values can be an object or a string.
+If it's a string it will be treated as a path to values file.

+### src

+Path to values file.
+It can be local or remote.

 ### delimiter_left, delimiter_right

 You can change delimiter that helmwave uses to render values.